Dog Bite Lawyers in NJ & NY

 - Document the injuries: Take photographs of the injury immediately after the bite and throughout the healing process.
 Keep a record of all medical treatments, expenses, and any time missed from work.

-- Consult Law Offices of Rosemarie Arnold: An experienced attorney on your side can help protect your rights, especially if the dog owner or their insurance company disputes your claim.
+- Consult Law Offices Rosemarie Arnold: An experienced attorney on your side can help protect your rights, especially if the dog owner or their insurance company dispute your claim.

 Call (201) 461-1111 or reach us online for a free consultation with a Fort Lee dog bite attorney.